seldon1000/NextPass/README.md

 Android Studio Arctic Fox (currently Beta branch) or Bumblebee (currently Canary branch, recommended) and Kotlin >=1.4.32 are **required** to build the app without issues.
 Just import the project from Version Control, let Gradle do its (endless) magic and then build&run. **Do not change gradle and proguard configuration**.<br />Note that Passwords (https://apps.nextcloud.com/apps/passwords) needs to be installed on your server.

 # Technologies
 NextPass is built using only the latest and greatest.
 It is 100% Kotlin and a single-activity app.
 Starting from version 2.0.0, NextPass does not use third party Java libraries anymore.
-As of now, NextPass uses Ktor library to make netowrk request, with its http engine CIO to garantee concurrency, ans Kotlinx-serialization library to manage json responses.<br />NextPass also relies on Jetpack Compose to build the UI.
+As of now, NextPass uses Ktor library to make network requests, with its http engine CIO to garantee concurrency, and Kotlinx-serialization library to manage json responses.<br />NextPass also relies on Jetpack Compose to build the UI.
 These technologies project NextPass into the future (or just the present, perhaps).

 # Requirements